mahaloz/ike/src/3_computer_organization/instructions.md

 So if in our previous example we are about to execute `mov [rbp-0x8], 0x0`, that means that `rip = 0x1131`.
 This also means that `[0x1131]` is the bytes of the instruction `mov [rbp-0x8], 0x0`.

-The last thing to know about `rip`, and `ip` in genral, is that you are not allowed to modify this register yourself.
+The last thing to know about `rip`, and `ip` in general, is that you are not allowed to modify this register yourself.
 Obviously you just having instructions in memory modifies `rip`, but you are not allowed to do things like:
 ```
 mov rip, 0x1138
 ```